bartofzo/SuperGrid2D/README.md

 # ContactGrid

-A 2D Spatial Indexing library that utilizes a fixed grid to optimize spatial queries.
+A C# 2D Spatial Indexing library that utilizes a fixed grid to optimize spatial queries.
 Written with Unity in mind (uses Vector2 and some Mathf functions).
 But is easily ported to support other environments as well.

 ## Usage